utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 };
 ```

-Here we can change the default Eleventy settings; in this case, we say it must just the `addPassthroughCopy` function to add the `img` folder to our output.
+Here we can change the default Eleventy settings; in this case, we say it must just be the `addPassthroughCopy` function to add the `img` folder to our output.

-That being said, create the `img` folder in the root of our website and add your profile image in it as we set in the `about.njk` page!
+That being said, create the `img` folder in the root of our website and add your profile image in it as we set it in the `about.njk` page!

 ## The About template